CakeDC/users-acl-example/README.md

 * Run `git clone git@github.com:CakeDC/users-acl-example.git`
 * Create an empty database for the project
-* Run `composer install`
+* Configure the DB credentials in `config/app.php`
-* Run `bin/cake users add_superuser` from the app root directory to create an admin user and be able to log in
+* Run `composer install` from the app root directory
+* Run `bin/cake migrations migrate` to apply migrations and have the DB structure build

 Run
 ---

 * Access the app URL
-* Check this [CakeDC article]() to know which steps has been done, what you can do with this app example and how you can extend it
+* Check this [CakeDC article]() from the Testing section to know which steps has been done, what you can do with this app example and how you can extend it

 Support
 -------